Red Wine Vinegar Dressing

 But here are some other ideas:

-- Pour it on top of cooked and cooled rotini or penne and add chopped veggies, salami, and mozzarella to make a delicious pasta salad.
+- Make a pasta salad.
+Pour it on top of cooked and cooled rotini or penne and add chopped veggies, salami, and mozzarella.

-- Drizzle it on a roast beef sandwich or Italian sub.
+- Use it on sandwiches or wraps.
+Use it to dip Ham and Turkey Lettuce Wraps, or dress on a roast beef sandwich or Italian sub.

 Red Wine Vinaigrette Salad Dressing